Josep1992/fake_news_api_express/README.md

-Fake News site Express Api with React Client
+Fake News(Express Api with React Client)

 Install Dependencies on Server and Client